Enterprise Collaboration & HIPAA Compliance

 Protecting electronic personal health information (ePHI) is often a major concern when rolling out a collaboration tool, but with proper controls in place, this concern can be alleviated.

-Doctors, surgeons, nurses, or any other healthcare professionals should have the ability to collaborate and drive business goals while remaining complaint with HIPAA.
+Doctors, surgeons, nurses, or any other healthcare professionals should have the ability to collaborate and drive business goals while remaining compliant with HIPAA.

 Why Are So Many Companies Rolling Out Digital Collaboration?